galastrostats/general/git-tutorial/05-branches.md

 $ cat pluto.txt
 Co-signers (alphabetical order for now): Dracula, Frankenstein, Mummy, and Wolfman It is so a planet!
-A planet with a heart on its surface; what's not to love And hearts have lots of blood, yum.
+A planet with a heart on its surface; what's not to love?
+And hearts have lots of blood, yum.
 $ git commit -a -m "Dracula's version"
 ```